sailfishos-chum/qt5/README.md

 ## Dependencies

-To avoid conflict with the system-provided dependencies, we cannot rely on RPM automatic dependencies handling for libraries.
+To avoid conflict with the system-provided dependencies, we cannot rely on RPM automatic dependencies handling for libraries and have to specify them manually.

+Reason for manual dependencies handling is simple: libraries with the same name are provided by system-installed and new Qt.
 For example, `libQt5Core` would be otherwise provided by new Qt and the system-installed one.
 So, in Qt5 RPM SPECs, we have to disable automatic search for the libraries by adding